A lot of content on the web includes images. However, not many website owners optimize their images for speed or better search rankings.

 Even though WordPress comes with the option to add alt text and an image title, often beginners do not understand the difference and how to use them.

-In this article, we will share the difference between image alt text vs image title in WordPress, so you can improve your image SEO.
+In this article, we will share the difference between image alt text vs image title in WordPress so that you can improve your image SEO.

 What’s the Difference Between Alt Text and Image Title?

-‘Alt text’ is short for ‘alternate text’ and is an attribute that is added to an HTML image tag.
-The text describes the image, so visitors who can’t see the image and search engine bots will understand what the image is about.
+‘Alt text’ is short for ‘alternative text’ and is an attribute that is added to an HTML image tag.
+The text is an image description, so visitors who can’t see the image and search engine bots will understand what the picture is about.

-If an image on your WordPress website can’t be found or displayed for some reason, then the alt text will be shown instead, as you can see in the following screenshot.
+If an image on your WordPress website can’t be found or displayed for some reason, then the alt attribute will be shown instead, as you can see in the following screenshot.

-Alt text and image titles are also used to improve the accessibility of your website for those with poor vision and who use screen reader devices to read your site’s content.
+Alt text and image titles are also used to improve the accessibility of your website for people who use screen reader devices to read your site’s content.

 When the screen reader comes to an image, it will read the alt text.
 Depending on the user’s settings, it may also read the title text.

 For both accessibility and search engine optimization (SEO), alt text is more important than title text.
 This is why we strongly recommend including alt text for all your images.

 How to Add Alt Text to an Image in WordPress